“Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up.”— Galatians 6:9

 This summer, take a breath, and join with us as we recommit to prayer and action — we’re starting right now!

-Here are 4 ways to pray and act with us this summer:
+Here are 4 ways to pray and act with us:

 1. The Keeping Girls in School Act